 Many people have sought to give a definition to RNs:

-- AIs are " computer programs that perform tasks that are, for the time being, more satisfactorily performed by human beings, because they require high-level mental processes such as: perceptual learning, organization of memory and critical reasoning »(Marvin Lee Minsky) ;
+- AIs are " computer programs which carry out tasks which are, for the moment, more satisfactorily performed by human beings, because they require high-level mental processes such as: perceptual learning, organization of memory and critical thinking »(Marvin Lee Minsky) ;

 - AIs are " computer programs that are given tasks that even the human can not really define the underlying rules " (Me)